zjuwhw/zjuwhw.github.io/links.md

 {:toc}

-This is a web link list I'm following about bioinformatics/genetics/science/IT areas. (updated 2017/06/30)
+This is a website list I'm following about bioinformatics/genetics/statistic/computer science areas. (updated 2017/06/30)

 ## Blogs